GuyEternal/Online_Judge/README.md

      - submittedAt: Date (Timestamp indicating when the solution was submitted)

 #### 2. Web Server Design:
-   - Express.js handles API endpoints for user management, problem listing, submission handling, and leaderboard display at the backend.
+   - Express.js handles API endpoints for user management, problem listing, and submission handling at the backend.
    - Using JWT Tokens for authentication and later down the line using OAuth directly.
    - React.js frontend provides a simple user interface with screens for:
      - Problem listing